janbols/spock-dbunit/README.md

 Getting started
 ---
-To enable this Spock extension, you need to add a dependency to it
+To enable this Spock extension, you need to add a dependency to this and a dependency to dbUnit

 using Maven: